fidodogtraining/fidodogtraining.github.io/_autopages/training.md

 Dogs who aren't eligible for a group class, are nervous in new places, or are troubled travelers benefit from having us conduct an in-home appointment.

+Cost: In home training starts at $120 per hour.
+Please call for details.